vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

   - name: Set of Kubernetes manifests from upstream
     path: /tmp/k8s
 ```

+Now apply the changes by generating a new set of YAML files:
+`yot -i ./examples/kubernetes/removeAnnotationsWithConditions.yaml -o /tmp/new`

 [Back to Table of Contents](../documentation.md)
 [Next Up: Interactive Tutorials and Learning Paths](tutorials.md)